WasatchPhotonics/Wasatch.NET/README.md

 Users are welcome to build the library in other configurations; please let us know if you encounter any issues which we may help resolve.

+### .NET Framework 4.0

+If you still need to build against .NET Framework 4.0, checkout the "framework40" branch and build using Visual Studio 2019 Community Edition.

 # Testing